 New assistant brings two stints as head coach to the program following year as team's director of operations

-Alan Frey begins his ninth season with the Tulane women's basketball team where he will once again work with the Green Wave's post players.
+Alan Frey begins his 10th season with the Tulane women's basketball team where he will once again work with the Green Wave's post players.

-The 2014-15 season marks Frey's eighth year handling the Green Wave student-athletes on the blocks, as he handled Tulane's guards during the 2009-10 campaign.
+The 2015-16 season marks Frey's ninth year handling the Green Wave student-athletes on the blocks, as he handled Tulane's guards during the 2009-10 campaign.
 In addition, Frey's areas of focus are game scheduling, recruiting, opponent scouting and individual player development.

-Frey's recruiting efforts have been instrumental to the program's overall success in recent years as a trio of Green Wave rookies - Benzio in 2009, Olivia Grayson in 2010, Danielle Blagg in 2012 and Leslie Vorpahl in 2014 - earned C-USA All-Freshman Team recognition, while Blagg claimed C-USA Freshman of the Year honors in 2012.
+Frey's recruiting efforts have been instrumental to the program's overall success in recent years as evidenced by the following: Benzio in 2009, Olivia Grayson in 2010, Danielle Blagg in 2012, Leslie Vorpahl in 2014, and Kolby Morgan in 2015 - each All-Freshmen Team honorees.
+Blagg also claimed C-USA Freshman of the Year honors in 2012, while Morgan took home the 2015 Louisiana Freshman of the Year Award.
 In addition, junior college transfer Indira Kaljo was tabbed C-USA Newcomer of the Year in 2009.